Working with Git

 Using Ionic as a git remote

-If you are not using GitHub you can push your source code directly to Ionic Pro using Git.
+If you are not using GitHub or Bitbucket Cloud you can push your source code directly to Ionic Pro using Git.

 Ionic as your git remote during